Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Bradycardia is a slower than normal heart rate (below 60 beats per minute (bpm)).
+- Bradycardia is a slower than normal heart rate.

-- Treatment depends on what is causing your bradycardia; sometimes you may need a pacemaker to raise your heart rate.
+- Your treatment will depend on what's causing your bradycardia; sometimes you may need a pacemaker to control your heart rate.

 What is bradycardia?